polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 **Implementation**

 The cross validation implementation is integrated with grid search over hyper parameters of the SVM production classifier, as implemented by the sklearn method `GridSeachCV`.
-In code/classification/run_classifier.py, the evaluation schema is implemented as part of the training of the classifier:
+In `code/classification/run_classifier.py`, the evaluation schema is implemented as part of the training of the classifier:
-* the classifier is trained using the sklearn.model_selection.GridSearchCV method.
+* the classifier is trained using the `sklearn.model_selection.GridSearchCV.fit()` method.
+    * the parameters over which the grid search is performed are implemented in `code/classification/run_classifier.py` as a distionary `parameters = {"penalty": ("l1", "l2"), "C": [1,2], "dual": (False)}`.
+This selection is motivated by the parameter combinations supported by `LinearSVC` and serve as a proof of concept for runtime reasons.
-* the final classifier is accessed and dumped via the method's attribute best_estimator_
+* the final classifier is accessed and dumped via the method's attribute `best_estimator_`.
     * the evaluation metrics described above are computed on this best performing fitted production classifier.

 ## Evaluation Baseline